maximebf/classql/README.md

 *  Easy to learn syntax
 *  Your own sql queries
 *  Custom filters to compute sql results
-*  Compile all methods as sql stored procedures (if supported by database)
+*  Possibility to compile all methods as sql stored procedures (if supported by database)
-*  Relationships between models
-*  Composite columns
 *  Complete PHP API
 *  PHP stream wrapper to include models as php classes
 *  Caching of compiled models